kaouterHassani/Predicting-Olympic-Medal-Counts-with-Linear-Regression-Using-Historical-Data/README.md

 in this project , i follow the 7 steps from [Dataquest](https://www.youtube.com/@Dataquestio) provided by VikParuchuri :
     1.Form a hypothesis.
     2.Find and explore the data.
-    3.(If necessary) Reshape the data to predict your target.
+    3.(If necessary) Reshape the data to predict target.
     4.Clean the data for ML.
     5.Pick an error metric.
-    6.Split your data.
+    6.Split data.
     7.Train a model.

 ## Code